Award for outstanding entrepreneurs who establish revolutionary technologies in the life sciences sector.

 Selection and award ceremony

-All nominees will be evaluated by our award committee, with the finalist roster being announced in May 2025.
+All nominees will be evaluated by our award committee, with the finalist roster being announced.

-On June 23, 2025, the finalists will present their business idea and achievements in front of our expert jury, who subsequently will select the winner.
+The finalists will present their business idea and achievements in front of our Expert Jury, who will subsequently select the winner.

 Official announcement of the winning team and awarding of the prize money of EUR 100,000.